clyde1206/pchain-guide/pchaindoc/source/introduction/staking.rst

 - :ref:`Apply candidate by RPC<Client Candidate>`

 | **Notice:**
-| You can do this on both chain, the RPC URL on main chain and child chain is different:
+| You can apply candidate on both chain, the RPC URL on main chain and child chain is different:
 | Main chain: 	http://yourip:6969/pchain
 | Child chain:	http://yourip:6969/child_0